 Buffett Says Pay-Disclosure Rules Can Hurt Investors

-Buffett, the world’s third-richest man, takes a $100,000 annual salary and is Berkshire’s largest shareholder.
-He said company leaders would be paid less if compensation were kept private.
+Buffett, who is Berkshire’s largest shareholder, said company leaders as a group would see their pay decline if compensation data were kept private.

 To contact the editors responsible for this story: Dan Kraut at firstname.lastname@example.org Dan Reichl